anconprotocol/protocol-v1.5/README.md

 - The state is stored in an Ancon DAG Node, which internal Merkle Tree makes it ICS23 Proof ready, or using an EIP-3668 request response, be available for secure offchain requests.
 - Cycles repeats once again

-## Alternatives

-- Trueblocks
-- The Graph
-- Do your indexing and merge

 ## Authors

-Rogelio Morrell, Kendall Kant, for Industrias de Firmas Electronicas SA , 2022.
+Rogelio Morrell, Ricardo Menotti for Industrias de Firmas Electronicas SA , 2022.